Students should begin the application process one year in advance of the semester in which they intend to enroll.

 Please note that the College Net ID is not the same as your UFID, despite both being eight digits.
 All inquiries to the program will require the UFID.
 Find out how to obtain your UFID.

 The ISOM Department requires that applicants complete the quantitative and verbal sections of the Graduate Management Admission Test (GMAT) or the Graduate Record Examination (GRE).
 You may email Jessica Samson for the latest minimal GMAT/GRE score requirements.
-Please visit MBA.com or GRE.org for test preparation materials, to register for one of the tests or to forward your official score to UF using the institution code of 5812.
-Please note that it can take up to six weeks for the scores to be received and uploaded to our system, so you should plan accordingly for registering, completing and sending the exam results.
-A department code is not necessary.
-If your name on your scorecard does not exactly match your name on your UF application, your scores may not be posted.
-Please contact the department if there are any discrepancies between names.
+Please visit GRE.org or MBA.com for test preparation materials, to register for one of the tests or to forward your official score to UF.
+For GRE score reporting, please contact ETS.org and use the institution code of 5812.
+For GMAT reporting, please visit GMAC.com and select the department you intend to apply to.
+Since it can take up to eight weeks for the Admissions Office to process your test score, it is important to allow for this delay by taking the exam well in advance of the application deadline.

 Arrange to have official transcripts mailed from each postsecondary institution attended (not needed if only attended UF) and be sure to include your UFID on the sealed envelopes.
 Students applying from another state university in Florida should request from their Registrar’s Office that the transcript be sent electronically.